 The symmetry and polish ratings of a diamond are an assessment of its finishing and NOT an indication of its cut quality and performance.
 In fact, this sorry-looking diamond was cut to extremely poor proportions and received only a “good” cut grade by GIA.

 0.70 Carat – I Color – VS2 Clarity – Excellent Cut Round Diamond

-In comparison, this diamond only received a “very good” rating for its symmetry grade.
+In comparison, this diamond only received a “Very Good” rating for its symmetry grade.
 Yet, it looks a thousand times better than the first stone.
-The second diamond received an overall cut rating of “excellent” from GIA and I am sure you know which is the hands down winner if you compare these 2 stones side by side.
+The second diamond received an overall cut rating of “Excellent” from GIA and yet, it displays much better contrast patterning than the previous example.

-In this case, excellent cut, polish and symmetry are “prerequisites” if you are considering to buy hearts and arrows diamonds.
-In order to achieve a beautiful patterning, the proportions and angles of each individual facet must be extremely precise.
-A little deviation in cutting proportions would result in undesirable effects on the diamond’s optical symmetry (h&a patterning).
+In order to achieve a beautiful patterning, the proportions and placements of each individual facet must be extremely precise.
+A little deviation in cutting proportions and finishing would result in undesirable effects on the diamond’s optical symmetry (h&a patterning).

-In order for a diamond to achieve picture perfect hearts and arrows patterning, it requires all of the proportion factors to be stricter than those acceptable for an excellent rating.
-For example, a round brilliant cut with table size variation of 1.0%, culet off center by 0.5% and table off-center by 0.4% will NOT result in nice looking H&A patterns.
+For a diamond to achieve picture-perfect hearts and arrows patterning, it requires all of the proportion factors to be stricter than those acceptable for an excellent rating.
+For example, a round brilliant cut with a table size variation of 1.0%, a culet off-centered by 0.5% and a table off-centered by 0.4% will NOT result in nice looking H&A patterns.